 10 am–12 pm

-A summer at the 92Y Young Writers Workshop is an intense one: you’ll leave with a better understanding of your interests and goals as a writer, an understanding of what it takes to make a career in the literary community, as well as a highly-developed body of new work.
+You’ll leave with a better understanding of your interests and goals as a writer, an understanding of what it takes to make a career in the literary community, and a highly-developed body of new work.

 Send us one document with up to five pages of your original work: your poems, a short story, a scene, even your novel!

 Enter your contact information (name, telephone number and email) in the Cover Letter field, as well as a short paragraph on why you’d like to spend three weeks writing with us.